-The Green Party want to ensure prosperous and sustainable livelihoods for those who live in rural Ireland.
+The Green Party wants to ensure prosperous and sustainable livelihoods for those who live in rural Ireland.

 The Green party believes that the wellbeing of rural Ireland, and the agricultural sector, is at the heart of creating a sustainable society.
 We strongly believe that sustainable farming methods that focus on smaller scale, quality-based production will provide greater financial security to those in the agriculture sector and safeguard the use of farming land, marine environments and forests for future generations.
 The Green Party believes that fresh, nutritious food is a basic right for all.
 We must ensure that our food production and distribution systems safeguard our reputation for quality food, our environment and our rural communities.

 - Encourage the Irish agriculture sector to diversify by moving away from a dependence on animal products.

 - Introduce a nationwide “Better Breeding” programme and an “Ethical Irish Meat” code.

 We want to ensure that Irish farms are sustainable enterprises.
 Irish agriculture is currently very dependent upon livestock farming for export.
 We believe that actively developing our output in the tillage and horticulture sectors would lead to more Irish produce being sold locally, leading to lower greenhouse gas emissions in both the production and transport of goods.
 This more diverse agriculture should focus on ethical production, food security and integrated markets for the benefit of rural communities.
 We believe that encouraging artisan producers to make high quality goods is in the best interests of farmers, rather than the production-focused large farm model which is more susceptible to price shocks.

 - Expand and fund the Organic Farming Scheme to increase the market share of organic farming to 25% by 2025.

 - Introduce a 5% increase in subsidies for participants in the Organic Farming Scheme producing non-livestock outputs.